 COVID-related exemptions and recent changes to the NCAA Division I transfer rules will shake up the transfer process.
 It’s now easier than ever for student-athletes to transfer from one institution to another and play right away, but that doesn’t mean the process will be any easier or that the grass is always greener.
 The newfound ease of transferring will make the transfer process and pool of players available more competitive than ever before.
 While this may start with Division I, the depth of player talent in the transfer pool will trickle down to every level of college baseball.
 Much like the initial recruiting process of a high school player, the transfer process will also be more competitive than ever.
 We discuss the new rules and additional transfer considerations below!

-We’ve had some guys asking about the details of transferring.
+We always have people asking about the details of transferring.
 Transferring is not something that should be done casually.
 Part of playing college ball is bonding with your teammates.
 Transferring can be tough, because it means you’re leaving a lot behind – players, coaches, program, and, most importantly, friends.

-Other times, players find out, after they’ve spent a year at a school, that the program is not the right fit – athletically, academically, or both.
-It is possible to transfer out of any NCAA or NAIA school and play in another school BUT there are a lot of rules that must be followed and those rules differ depending on what programs and conferences are involved in the move.
+Other times, players find out, after they’ve spent time at a school, that the program is not the right fit – athletically, academically, or both.
+Now, many players are transferring because crowded rosters or loss of scholarship money for their final season.
+It is possible to transfer out of any NCAA or NAIA school and play in another school BUT there are a lot of rules that must be followed and those rules differ depending on what programs and divisions are involved in the move.

 Here are some examples of transfer rules.

-2. Most of the time, you can transfer from a D1 school to other levels (D2, D3, NAIA, etc.) and play immediately.
+- Most of the time, you can transfer from a D1 school to other levels (D2, D3, NAIA, etc.) and play immediately.